kubabialy/weather_cli/README.md

 Important note, there are places where some shortcuts were taken and in normal circumstances an external library would be used.
 One of those examples is an actual call to an API where only `cURL` with a wrapper was used to provide some abstraction, on 'production' grade software I would recommend using Guzzle or some similar lib.

+The idea was to make this code fairly easy to extend if needed but to not over-engineer it by using DDD, CQRS and other design patterns that in normal circumstances are great.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.